mathielo/dst-dedicated-server/README.md

 Keep on reading to learn how to :point_down: [customize the server](#customizing-the-server--world) :point_down: and [install mods](#managing-mods) to your liking!

+---

-# Customizing the Server / World
+# Customize the Server and World

 The files listed below are the ones you'll likely be tweaking to customize your server and world to your likes.